 Indeed, chocolate mint leaves make an incredibly unique dessert.
 I love serving them to guests – everyone raves about them.
 But I also like making them just for my husband and myself.

 As you might have already guessed, chocolate mint leaves are mostly for grownups – kids tend to be less appreciative of the natural mint flavor and texture.
-They do love chocolate covered strawberries, though. 🙂
+They do love chocolate craspberry cups, though. 🙂

-The only drawback to this recipe is that you need to make this dessert on the day you plan on eating it – the leaves don’t really keep for more than a day, two at the most.
+Not for long.
+The only drawback to this chocolate mint leaves recipe is that you need to make this dessert on the day you plan on eating it.
+The fresh mint leaves don’t really keep for more than a day, two at the most.
 So place them in the fridge in an airtight container, but plan on finishing them up quickly.

 Chocolate Mint Leaves